 There are many legends that try to determine the history of the clementine; but, the only truism is that clementines, satsumas and tangerines are part of the family of pleasant, easily peelable fruits called mandarins that form the sweet, delicate counterpart to tart oranges.
 Everything else, including the idea that an Algerian monk hybridised two citrus fruits, is bollocks.
 The fruit probably originates in China, hence the etymology of ‘mandarin.’

 We do know that clementines were introduced into Californian agriculture in 1914, and have remained there ever since.
-Threat now comes from Donald Trump’s ‘wall’ whereby clementine farms may be deprived of their usual migrant pickers.
-USA kids do not want to pick fruit in the burning sun, so the future of Californian clementines is standings at the gates of Hell.
+Apparently, threat now comes from Donald Trump’s ‘wall’ whereby clementine farms may be deprived of their usual migrant pickers.
+USA kids do not want to pick fruit in the burning sun, so the future of Californian clementines is potentially standing at the gates of Hell.

 The recipe given here is by Rick Stein, who penned it once back home after his trip all over southern USA.
 Stein described this as the most perfect Californian blend of clementines, lemon, olive oil and almonds.
 We are inclined to agree.